eldridgejm/abstract/README.md

 solutions?
 They're built and posted automatically the day after the homework is due (or whenever you specify).
 Fixed a typo in the lecture slides?
 The new version is uploaded automatically.

+*abstract* is in development and undocumented.
+Things are subject to change.